 If you ignore people it tends to back-fire.
 Flattery is not very useful.
-It is suspect as it does not come from a sincere belief and is perceived as false.
+It is suspect, as it does not come from a sincere belief and is perceived as false.
 A person's importance is made clear to him by showing him respect, or just by assuring him he is visible and acceptable.

-To see and acknowledge the existence of someone is to grant them beingness and importance.
+To see and acknowledge the existence of someone is to grant them beingness and importance to him.
 To know somebody's name, background and connections also grants importance.
 Bragging about one's own importance is about as acceptable as throwing rotten eggs.
 People have value and are important.
 Big or small they are important.
 If you know that, you are half way home with good manners.
 Thus social contact and exchange can occur.

 The Two Way Comm Cycle is more important than the content.
-The content, the meaning you want to put across to another or others, is less important than the fact of maintaining Two-Way Communication.
+The content, the meaning you want to put across to another or others is less important than the fact of maintaining Two-Way Communication.

 Communication, without the Comm cycle being in first, does not work.
 The comm cycle must exist before it carries any message.
 Messages do not travel on no-line.
 Advertising is routinely violates this.
 "Buy our tooth paste!" is dumped Into empty space.

 Good manners require two way communication.
 This is even true of social letters and phone calls.
 Out of this one gets "telling the hostess good night as one leaves".
 One really has to understand the two way comm cycle to have really good manners.
-Without a two way comm cycle, social contact, diplomacy, advertising and PR are pretty lame.
+Without a two way comm cycle, social contact, diplomacy, advertising and PR is pretty lame.